Fluorite-Apps/Fluorite-Store/README.md

 - [x] Notifications for status

 ## TODO
-- [ ] indicator if no apps found
-- [ ] install scoop-search on first run, else the app won't work
-- [ ] polishing up the UI
 - [ ] GUI virustotal instructions if no api key set using the method below

 ## Checking apps via virustotal - Work in Progress